Special edition cars: the best, worst and weirdest

 Special editions can also celebrate an occasion, tie-in with a sporting event or fashion brand, or even pay tribute to the worlds of film and music.
 Some past special editions go on to develop a cult following, such as the football-inspired Fiat Panda Italia ‘90, which we’ve included in our list below.

 Then there are performance cars, which play an important role in some of the best special editions ever produced.
 Some performance special editions exist as the most concentrated, uncompromising versions of the car on which they’re based and go on to be highly regarded years later.
-Others, such as the Renault Clio Williams, play a vital role in motorsport-related ‘homologation’ requirements.
+Others, such as the Renault Clio Williams and, lately, the Toyota GR Yaris, play a vital role in motorsport-related ‘homologation’ requirements.

 Read on for our roundup of the best and most memorable special edition cars...